 To show your ex that you’re sincere in your attempt to resolve things and try to build a better relationship, try as much as is possible to be transparent.
 It doesn’t just make things easier, it gets the best results in the long run.

 Much of the research on trust shows that people tend to respond to others’ actions with similar actions.
 If others trust us, we tend to respond in kind.
 If they treat as with suspicion, we tend to view them with suspicion.
-If your ex for any reason thinks or even senses that you are less than sincere or are hiding something, he or she will interpret it as you don’t trust him or her, and therefore he or she can’t trust you.
-If you can’t be trusted, then he or she isn’t emotionally safe around you.
+If your ex for any reason thinks or even senses that you are less than sincere or are hiding something, they will interpret it as you don’t trust them, and therefore they can’t trust you.
+If you can’t be trusted, then they’re not emotionally safe around you.